-Texas Department of Assistive and Rehabilitative Services/ Deaf and Hard of Hearing - Includes information about deafness and/or hearing impairment, local resources, and communication access services.
-Includes phone and fax numbers to obtain more information.
-Lists support groups and links for more resources.
+Texas Department of Assistive and Rehabilitative Services (DARS) / Deaf and Hard of Hearing – The DARS Office for Deaf and Hard of Hearing Services provides information about deafness and/or hearing impairment, local resources, and communication access services.
+It includes phone and fax numbers to obtain more information and provides links for more resources.

-Texas Department of Assistive and Rehabilitative Services/ Early Childhood Intervention– Early Childhood Intervention (ECI) services provide support and assistance for families with children birth to three with disabilities and developmental delays.
+Texas Department of Assistive and Rehabilitative Services (DARS) / Early Childhood Intervention– Early Childhood Intervention (ECI) services provide support and assistance for families with children (birth to three years old) with disabilities and developmental delays.
 Services are provided by a variety of local agencies and organizations across Texas.
-Select “Program Search” for more information about ECI Services.
-Also includes toll-free number for information and/or to refer a child.

-State Board of Examiners of Speech-Language Pathology and Audiology - Adopts rules to regulate the qualifications and practice of Speech-Language Pathologists and Audiologists licensed in Texas.
-The Board also issues registrations for audiologists and interns in audiology to fit and dispense hearing instruments.
+State Board of Examiners of Speech-Language Pathology and Audiology – This state board adopts rules to regulate the qualifications and practice of Speech-Language Pathologists and Audiologists licensed in Texas.
+The board also issues registrations for audiologists and interns in audiology to fit and dispense hearing instruments.

-Texas Health Steps - Assures that comprehensive health services are available to children, teens and young adults up to the age of 21, who are enrolled in Medicaid.
+Texas Health Steps – This program assures that comprehensive health services are available to children, teens and young adults through 20 years of age who are enrolled in Medicaid.
 This includes medical and dental check-ups, eye and hearing screenings, lab tests and shots, eye glasses and hearing aids, prescriptions, and case management for children with special health care needs.

-Texas Education Agency Services for the Deaf - Manages the operation of the Agency's Regional Day School Program for the Deaf, performs all activities required to maintain a statewide program for students who are deaf or hard of hearing, and provides leadership to local regional day schools for the deaf in the planning, implementation and operation of comprehensive education programs for students who are deaf or hard of hearing.
+Texas Education Agency Services for the Deaf – The Texas Education Agency manages activities required to maintain a statewide program for students who are deaf or hard of hearing, and provides leadership to local regional day schools for the deaf in the planning, implementation and operation of comprehensive education programs for students who are deaf or hard of hearing.

-Texas Department of Aging and Disability Services– The agency offers a waiver called the Deaf Blind with Multiple Disabilities (DBMD) program.
-The DBMD Program provides services and supports for people with deafblindness and one or more other disabilities as an alternative to living in an Intermediate Care Facility.
+Texas Department of Aging and Disability Services– The agency offers a program called the Deaf Blind with Multiple Disabilities (DBMD).
+This program provides services and supports for people who are deaf blind and have one or more other disabilities as an alternative to living in an intermediate care facility.

-The Hotline - For deaf or hard-of-hearing and a victim of domestic violence.
+National Domestic Violence Hotline – Hotline for persons who are deaf or hard-of-hearing and are victims of domestic violence.

 Boys Town National Research Hospital (My Baby's Hearing) – Answers questions about universal newborn hearing screening, provides information on hearing loss and amplification, discusses the importance of early intervention, and includes experiences shared by parents to assist families with decision-making.